lu-alvz-dev/management-app/README.md

 ## 🤝 Contributions & Feedback

-I’m open to feedback and contributions from the community!
+I’m open to feedback from the community!
-If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.
+If you have ideas for improvements, bug fixes, or new features, please open an issue.
 Let’s make this project better together. 🚀

 ---